Learning and Development

 Bias Busters @ CMU

 The Center in partnership with colleagues across campus and in our School of Computer Science, who originally piloted Bias Busters @ CMU (modeled after Google's Bias Busters @ Work), will be hosting several trainings for the campus community.
 To learn more about Bias Busters @ CMU, please visit their website.
-RSVP is required to attend a training and spots are limited so please sign up as soon as possible, or at least 24 hours before the scheduled training.
+Registration is required to attend a training and spots are limited so please sign up as soon as possible, or at least 24 hours before the scheduled training.

 Building on the work of previous iterations, MOSAIC centers intersectionality as the root of our understanding of identity.
 As a regional conference, MOSAIC pulls in key partners from the Greater Pittsburgh community to create space and provide tools for conversations about intersectional identities.
 Attendees will discuss the multiple layers of identity and how to apply this understanding both inside and outside of academic spaces.